-In 2014 the UK government's Department for Business, Innovation and Skills released a government-endorsed scheme called Cyber Essentials, to help businesses adopt good practices in information security, ensuring the protection of their data.
+In 2014 the UK government's Department for Business, Innovation and Skills released a government-endorsed scheme called Cyber Essentials, to help businesses adopt good practices in information and cyber security and to ensure the protection of their data.

 The goal of the certification is to protect company information from internet threats.
 However, Cyber Essentials is a basic level of investigation from which to build on – it is not a comprehensive cyber security strategy.

 So, what is the difference between Cyber Essentials and Cyber Essentials PLUS?